benjaminw1030/dnd-character-creator/README.md

 * 6:20 PM watched https://www.youtube.com/watch?v=gpfP60KjmZU to integrate C# and React.
 * 7:40 PM decided to switch to firebase/firestore for ease of hosting, will make api calls to DND and pull user characters from database
 * 8:00 PM Refined diagram for planning out API
+### 12/10/2021
+* 10:27 AM Reviewing lesson on React with APIs to prepare for project